SanjanaTS-13/canteen-automation/README.md

-# FoodExploria
+# Canteen system
 Online Food Ordering Management System Mini-Project.

 This is a Web based Application developed using PHP as a Host Language.
 Database for the Application is in "Database" folder.
-It can be imported to your localhost(phpMyAdmin) or any other servers.
-Also configure the "connection.php" to set up the necessary connections with the database.

-More features are yet to be developed and implemented.
-Till then, Happy Coding :)